 Fetal ultrasound can sometimes find cleft palate as

 early as 14 to 16 weeks into pregnancy, especially if the cleft palate is

 severe and occurs along with a cleft lip.
 But ultrasound doesn't always find

-the problem, so doctors don't rely on it to diagnose cleft palate.
+the problem, so doctors can't always rely on it to diagnose a cleft palate.

 Treatment involves a team of